A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Numerical Experiments

 which is an instance of \eqref{eq:dc_general} by taking $\phi(x) = \frac{1}{2}x^2$, $\psi_1(x) = -x$, $\psi_2(x) = 0$, and $\psi(x) = \max_{i \in\{1,2\}}\{\psi_i(x)\}$.
 The unique d-stationary point of the above problem is $x^* = -1$ with $\zeta(x^*) = -0.5$.

-We compare the pDCA (Algorithm~\ref{alg:pDCA} with $\sigma = 1$) with the standard DCA (Algorithm \ref{alg:DCA} by randomly selecting an index from $\mc M(x^k)$ at each iteration $k$ to compute $g^k \in \partial\psi(x^k)$ \cite[Exercise 8.31]{rw1998}), both starting from $x_0 = 1.5$.
-The performance of the two algorithms is shown in Figure~\ref{fig:compare_with_dca}.
+We compare the perturbed DCA (Algorithm~\ref{alg:pDCA} with $\sigma = 1$) with the standard DCA (Algorithm \ref{alg:DCA} by randomly selecting an index from $\mc M(x^k)$ at each iteration $k$ to compute $g^k \in \partial\psi(x^k)$ \cite[Ex.~8.31]{rw1998}), both starting from $x_0 = 1.5$.
+The performance of the two algorithms is shown in Fig.~\ref{fig:compare_with_dca}.
 From the results, we see that the sequence generated by DCA is trapped at the critical point $x = 0$.
-In contrast, benefited from the random perturbations, the sequence generated by the pDCA successfully finds the d-stationary point $x = -1$.
+In contrast, benefiting from the random perturbations, the sequence generated by the perturbed DCA successfully finds the d-stationary point $x = -1$.